DonalChilde/cookiecutter-python-base/docs/workflow.md

 - [ ] Coverage is acceptable.
 - [ ] Documentation is current.
 - [ ] Changelog fragments are current
-- [ ] Update version string in pyproject.toml
+- [ ] Update version string in changelog.d/scriv.ini
 - [ ] `scriv collect` to update changelog.
   - [ ] Do steps detailed in changelog comments.
 - [ ] pull request to merge into main/master.